iRNA-COSI/APAeval/summary_workflows/quantification/specification/Q_benchmark_specification.md

 The results of this benchmark will be visualised in OpenEBench using the following plots:

-1. **2D scatter plot** visualizing **Correlation** of poly(A) site quantification and **total expression of non-matched sites**.
+### 1. 2D scatter plot visualizing Correlation of poly(A) site quantification and total expression of non-matched sites.

+**Plot type**: 2D scatter plot

+**Metric X**: Total expression of non-matched sites
+**Metric Y**: Correlation

+**Ranking**: The best performing tool is the one with the highest correlation value and lowest total expression of non-matched sites (top-left part of the plot) and the worst performing tool is the one with the lowest correlation combined with the highest total expression of non-matched sites (bottom-right part of the plot).
+The plot should be divided into diagonal quartiles based on the distance from optimal performance.

 Separate plots should be prepared for different values of distance threshold:

 - 10 nt
 - 50 nt
 - 100 nt

-**X axis** - total expression of non-matched sites
-**Y axis** - correlation

 Input datasets:

 - RNA-Seq data compared with 3'end sequencing data
 - Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: The best performing tool is the one with the highest correlation value and lowest total expression of non-matched sites (top-left part of the plot) and the worst performing tool is the one with the lowest correlation combined with the highest total expression of non-matched sites (bottom-right part of the plot).
-The plot should be divided into diagonal quartiles based on the distance from optimal performance.
-Alternatively, if the plot is divided into square quartiles, the following ranking order should be applied: top-left, top-right, bottom-left, bottom-right.

-2. **Bar plot** visualizing **Correlation** of relative PAS usage.
+### 2. Bar plot visualizing Correlation of relative PAS usage.

+**Plot type**: Bar plot

+**Metric**: Correlation of relative PAS usage

+**Ranking**: The best performing tool is the one with the highest correlation value value.

 Separate plots should be prepared for different values of distance threshold:

 - 100 nt

-**metric** - correlation of relative PAS usage

 Input datasets:

 - RNA-Seq data compared with 3'end sequencing data
 - Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: The best performing tool is the one with the highest correlation value value.

-Optional plots:
+### Optional plots

+This section includes plots that can be visualised outside of OpenEBench.

-1.  **2D line plot** visualising **correlation** as a function of distance threshold.
+### 1. **2D line plot** visualising **correlation** as a function of distance threshold.

-**X axis** - correlation(d)
+**Plot type**: 2D line plot

+**Metric X**: Correlation(d)
-**Y axis** - distance threshold _d_
+**Metric Y**: Distance threshold _d_

+**Ranking**: None

 Input datasets:

 - RNA-Seq data compared with 3'end sequencing data
 - Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: None

 Note: 2D line plot is not supported in OpenEBench yet.
 The metrics should be visualised only outside of OpenEBench.